Coat of arms of Russia: Description and usage

 Today, the imperial crowns on each head stand for the unity and sovereignty of Russia, both as a whole and in its constituent republics and regions.
 The orb and scepter grasped in the eagle's talons are traditional heraldic symbols of sovereign power and authority.
 Of note is that the scepter shows the Droste effect, as it is topped by a miniature image of the coat-of-arms itself.
 They have been retained in the modern Russian arms despite the fact that the Russian Federation is not a monarchy, which led to objections by the Communists even though both the blue ribbon and the collar of the Order of St. Andrew (which in the imperial arms supported the three crowns and surrounded the central shield) have been removed from the current coat of arms.

 It appears on the federal buildings and is on the cover of the national passport.

 The standard of the president of Russia is a squared Russian tricolour defaced with the coat of arms of Russia, the banner of the Russian Armed Forces also has the coat of arms centered on the obverse side.
 Some state awards of Russia are also designed based on the coat of arms, including the State Prize.
 Russian ruble coins depict the coat of arms on the obverse side since 2016.

+Differences between 1993 and 2000 descriptions

+The description of the coat of arms of Russia in the Regulation of the same name, approved by the Decree of the President of Russia of November 30, 1993, No. 2050 "On the State Emblem of the Russian Federation," differs from the description of the coat of arms of Russia in the Federal Constitutional Law No. 2 of December 25, 2000 "On the State Emblem of the Russian Federation".
+However, both regulatory legal acts contain the same drawing of the state emblem by artist Yevgeny Ukhnalyov in their appendices.